Establishing Tenant Screening Criteria For Rating Tenants

-So… what do you say when HUD calls about discrimination.
+That being said, what is something you could say when HUD calls about discrimination?

 As a reminder, make sure you read and understand your state and local laws.
 For instance, in Texas, you’re legally required to present your criteria to applicants during the application process, and you must get a signature showing they saw it.

 What Rental Property Information To Include In Criteria